 Russell wrote that he counts his first day living at P.L. as his “first vivid recollection.”
 He had tea in the servants’ hall.
 “It was a large, bare room with a long massive table with chairs and a high stool.
 All the servants had their tea in this room except the house-keeper, the cook, the lady’s maid, and the butler, who formed an aristocracy in the house-keeper’s room.
 I was placed on the high stool for tea, and what I remember most vividly is wondering why the servants took so much interest in me” (Auto.
 1: 15).
+An article on the Pembroke Lodge website10 identifies the chair which I photographed during my 2012 visit.

 Frank provided a detailed list of the various rooms: his grandfather’s study, a big drawing-room, a dining-room with wallpaper containing birds and trellises, his grandmother’s sitting-room and bedroom, his Aunt Agatha’s sitting-room, a visitor’s room, and several bedrooms.
 “On the ground floor was the housekeeper’s room, and the butler’s room, both sacred apartments, the butler’s pantry, an enormous stone-flagged kitchen…, a huge scullery, a larder and a dairy.”
 There was also a day nursery, the Servant’s Hall, and “a room known as the school-room”.
 The grounds contained “many summer houses: an aviary, a bowling green, two rose gardens” and an area “called the wilderness” (My Life, pp. 32–3).
 The servants included: “Mrs. Cox, a very old, very angular, and very severe Scotch housekeeper, but full of kindness – she often gave me sweet biscuits and Turkish delight: McAlpin, the old Scotch butler, who was devoted to me, and used to allow me to help him in stamping the letters for the post: the footman, John, who cleaned and trimmed the innumerable oil lamps in use and astonished me by his ability to throw a stone over the very top of the tall poplars outside the house …” (My Life, p.
 31).